Give Page Feedback | API

 If Auto Tracking is enabled at runtime but you disable it using scripting, whatever Active Cells are currently registered with the World will remain registered, which means the equivalent World Cells will not be unloaded.
 This is useful if you want to temporarily freeze the World Grouping so its layout of World Cells does not change (this assumes the Active Grid Grouping is the only user of the World Grouping.
 If it has other users, this may not be the case).

-Each Active Grid Grouping is capable of firing two events, the Cell Player Is In Changed Event and Grid Moved Event.
-If you know that these events are never used for anything, you are free to disable them, however it should be noted that the Distance Pooling Chunk Manager requires the Cell Player Is In Changed Event to be enabled.
+Each Active Grid Grouping is capable of firing the Cell Player Is In Changed Event.
+If you know that this event is never used for anything, you are free to disable it, however it should be noted that the Distance Pooling Chunk Manager requires the Cell Player Is In Changed Event to be enabled.

-Also note that while you can enable/disable these events on a per Grouping basis, the events themselves are actually fired outside of the Groupings.
+Also note that while you can enable/disable this events on a per Grouping basis, the event itself is actually fired outside of the Groupings.
 This means that any subscriber to the events will receive the events triggered by all Groupings that have the event enabled.
 The event args include the grouping that triggered the event, which you can use for filtering purposes.

 --Subscribing To Events--

-While you can subscribe to these events directly using an Active Grid reference, doing so can be inefficient.
-For example, if you have multiple Active Grids, you would need to subscribe to each Active Grid's events separately.
+While you can subscribe to this event directly using an Active Grid reference, doing so can be inefficient.
+For example, if you have multiple Active Grids, you would need to subscribe to each Active Grid's event separately.

-The Component Manager provides a convenient event handling system (but only for these two events) that offers a number of benefits:
+The Component Manager provides a convenient event handling system (but only for this event) that offers a number of benefits:

-1) You can subscribe to the events of every Active Grid in the scene, rather than just a single one, using a single method (SubscribeToCellPlayerIsInChangedEvents or SubscribeToActiveGridMovedEvents).
+1) You can subscribe to the event of every Active Grid in the scene, rather than just a single one, using a single method (SubscribeToCellPlayerIsInChangedEvents).

 2) You can filter events to only receive event notifications when an Active Grid synced to a particular World fires the event.